bckohan/django-enum/doc/source/performance.rst

 Flags
 =====

+The usual advice for adding bit mask behavior to a database table is to add multiple boolean columns.
+These columns can be indexed together which can speed up certain kinds of queries.
+There is an obvious storage improvement when using a single column bit mask instead, but can we achieve better query performance as well?
+The following benchmarks compare storage and query performance between boolean columns and bit masks.

-The typical flag-like data model is to use a separate boolean column for each flag. **Using a flag** ``EnumField`` **out performs boolean columns in both storage and query performance in all scenarios.**
+**Using a flag** ``EnumField`` **out performs boolean columns in both storage and query performance in most scenarios.**

 .. note::